Puerto Rican Bacalaitos are thin, crispy, and fried to perfection until they are golden brown.

 How to make Bacalaitos

-2. Now is the time to cook for 15 minutes.
+- Photo 1: Rinse your salted codfish to remove as much excess salt as possible.
+Then cook for 15 minutes.
 After this is complete drain and cut into smaller pieces.
 You can leave it in big chunks if you like.
-The most important thing is to make sure that you check if any bones were left in.
+The most important thing is to make sure that you check if any bones are left in.

-3. Mix in your water, flour and all the seasonings making sure there are no lumps left.
+- Photo 2: Mix in your water, flour, and all the seasonings making sure there are no lumps left.
 Now is the time to check the consistency of your batter.
 It should not be as thick as a pancake batter nor as thin as a crepe one.
+Add your codfish and mix well.
+Now taste your mix and you can add more salt if needed by adding ½ of a teaspoon at a time.

-6. Now turn up the heat to high.
+- Photo 4: Now turn up the heat to high.
 Cook on each side for two minutes or until it has a nice golden color.
 This is when your bacalaito will get super crunchy.
 Unless you have a big frying pan you must fry in batches.
 Make sure that before each batch your oil has cooled down.

 Puerto Rican Bacalaitos | Salted Codfish Fritters